adilreza/docker-env-var-python/README.md

-# How to pass environment varaibale on pure python script
+# How to pass env varaibale on pure python script

 ## Build & Run the simple script
 ```